lindaf3/StockCollector/README.md

 # StockCollector
- Returns today's stock values for a given company symbol.
+ Returns today's stock values for a given company symbol.\
+ Built with requests.py (Third-Party Library) and RapidAPI's Yahoo Finance API

  # How It Works
  1) The user is prompted to input a company stock's symbol.